cupy/cupy/docs/source/user_guide/fft.rst

 User-managed FFT plans
 ----------------------

 For performance reasons, users may want to create, reuse, and manage the FFT plans themselves.
-CuPy provides a high-level *experimental* API :func:`~cupyx.scipy.fft.get_fft_plan` for this need.
+CuPy provides a high-level *experimental* API :func:`~cupyx.scipy.fftpack.get_fft_plan` for this need.
 Users specify the transform to be performed as they would with most of the high-level FFT APIs, and a plan will be generated based on the input.

 .. code:: python